Thomas Armstrong (English politician)

 His father, Colonel Sir Thomas Armstrong (died November 1662) fought in the 30 Years War in the Netherlands, was a royalist soldier during the English Civil War, and was twice imprisoned in the Tower of London by Oliver Cromwell during the Commonwealth.

+Following his implication in the Rye House Plot in 1683, Armstrong was hanged, drawn and quartered for high treason.

 Life

 During the Interregnum Armstrong was a supporter of Charles II, participating in the plot to seize Chester Castle in 1655, and carrying funds from Aubrey de Vere, 20th Earl of Oxford to Charles in exile.
 He was possibly imprisoned for a year on his return.
 In 1657, he married Catherine, daughter of James Pollexfen and niece of Edward Hyde, 1st Earl of Clarendon.

 Following the Restoration, he received, in February 1661, a commission as captain-lieutenant in the Royal Horse Guards.
 In August 1675, Armstrong killed the son of one of the queen's ladies-in-waiting at a London theatre.
 Armstrong was pardoned on the grounds that his opponent had drawn first.

 Armstrong served with James Scott, 1st Duke of Monmouth in France from 1672, fighting at the Siege of Maastricht (1673) and alongside the Dutch, in 1678.
 He was wounded at St Denis.
 In 1679, he helped suppress the covenanter rising and fought at the battle of Bothwell Bridge, at the same time that the Popish Plot in England was scaring the Anglican establishment.

 Monmouth's influence secured him as MP for Stafford in March 1679 to the First Exclusion Parliament.